hackerdan13/hackerdan13/README.md

 <h1>Hi, I'm Dan!
 Welcome to my Github.
 On here you can find some of the projects I've worked on both professionally and in my free time.
-I am an IT and controls engineering professional with a variety of experience in different industries.</a></h1>
+I am an IT and controls engineering professional with a variety of experience in different industries.
+I have a heavy interest in system integration, data management, networking and cybersecurity, particular in the industial industry.</a></h1>

 <h2>Education:<h2/>